pomf/pomf/README.md

 Only tested with Nginx + PHP5.5 + MySQL, but should work with newer PHP or any other PDO-compatible database.

 Most of the code is ghetto and easily improved, will clean it up sometime.
+Modify it as you like.

 # Install
 For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL,